About Me

 (click to enlarge)

-High voltage 1972 style with twin ignition coils.
-Since then almost nothing happened for 25 years (a regret of mine) due largely to work.
+Since then almost nothing happened for 25 years (a regret of mine) due largely to work and city living with no available shed

-In the last 5 years I have had more time to pursue the holy art of electrickery.
+In the last 10 years I have had more time to pursue the holy art of electrickery.
 This has been aided considerably by the internet and sites including those in links.

 I currently live on the outskirts of a small coastal city in Western Australia on a one acre block.
 It is rural enough to have kangaroos coming up our drive occasionally and more importantly, neighbors are distant enough not to be bothered by noisy Tesla coils.
 My shed is below.
 'A clean shed is a sign of a sick mind', I think someone said.
 (Actually the quotation was from Einstein "If a cluttered desk signs a cluttered mind, of what then is an empty desk a sign?".)